flyboat-org/devops/wiki/deployer.md

 ### Getting the secret key

-The secret key can be gotten by asking @biishop.
+The secret key can be gotten by asking @biiishop.
 The secret key is also provided as the Github Actions secret `DEPLOY_KEY`.

 ### Updating zip-deployer to the latest version
 The zip-deployer directory is stored under `/srv/zip-deployer`.
 To pull in the latest commit, run: